Xilytix/commandlineparserbase/ReadMe.md

 ## Advantage

 There are a lot more capable Command Line Parsers available.
 They typically work with a registration syntax specifying how the command line should be interpretted.
 With CLParserBase there is no registration syntax to remember.
-Just override ProcessTextParam() and/or ProcessOption().
+Just override ProcessTextParam() and/or ProcessOption() (and maybe CanOptionHaveValue()).

 CLParserBase would be ideal for simple console applications and quick hacks.
 Easy to remember and easy to read.
 For anything more sophisticated, there are better alternatives available.